xrdocs/design/_blogs/2018-07-31-peering-fabric-hld-1_5.md

 QPPB is supported in the peering fabric for destination prefix BGP attribute matching and has a number of use cases when delivering traffic from external providers to specific internal destinations.

+## Internet and Peering in a VRF

+While Internet peering and carrying the Internet table in a provider network is typically done using the Global Routing Table (default VRF in IOS-XR) many modern networks are being built to isolate the GRT from the underlying infrastructure.
+In this case, the Internet global table is carried as a service just like any other VPN service, leaving the infrastructure layer protected from both the global Internet.
+Another application using VRFs is to simply isolate peers to specific VRFs in order to isolate the forwarding plane of each peer from each other and be able to control which routes a peer sees by the use of VPN route target communities as opposed to outbound routing policy.
+In this simplified use the case the global table is still carried in the default VRF, using IOS-XR capabilities to import and export routes to and from specific peer VRFs.
+Separating Internet and Peering routes into specific VRFs also gives flexibility in creating custom routing tables for specific customers, giving a service provider the flexibility to offer separate regional or global reach on the same network.

+Internet in a VRF and Peering
+in a VRF for IPv4 and IPv6 are compatible with most Peering Fabric features.
+Specific caveats are document in the Appendix of the document.

 ## Validated Design